alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 * modern development practices, including having several test suites;
 * continuous deployment,
-which has become a prerequisite for all my development work,
+which has become a prerequisite for all my development work;
-* an all-remote team.
+* and an all-remote team.

 During my time as CTO at MoveinBlue I learned PHP and JavaScript, and soon afterwards I was working in our Android app.